Srekel/the-debuginator/README.md

 Mouse input coming later.

+### :small_blue_diamond: Custom item editors

+Different editors for different types of items, and support for users adding their own.

 ### :factory: Nice look & feel

 Nice default color scheme, multiple themes to choose from, unique "editors" for different types of data, smooth animations, juicy feedback.

 Yes, it's important.

-### :factory: Custom item editors

-Different editors for different types of items, and support for users adding their own.

 ### :factory: Reference implementation

 Written in near-C C++ and SDL.

+### :factory: Presets

+Activate one item to activate a number of other ones.

 ### :red_circle: Accordiony

 No matter how far down or deep you scroll, you can always see the folders above the current item.

-### :red_circle: Presets

-Activate one item to activate a number of other ones.

 ### :red_circle: Favorites